France lost a lot of people during World War II.

 at the age of 21 years.

-F.F.I. refers to the Forces Françaises de l'Intérieur, Charles de Gaulle used it as a formal name for the various groups of resistance fighters.
+F.F.I. refers to the Forces Françaises de l'Intérieur.
+Charles de Gaulle used the name as a general term for the various groups of resistance fighters.
 As France became progressively liberated after the Allied landings at Normandy on 6 June 1944, and in southern France on 15 August, F.F.I. personnel were more formally organized into light infantry units, and eventually integrated into the regular Free French forces.

 Let's take a closer look.
 The top piece is a reproduction of pamphlets and posters created during the war and distributed and posted, at great risk to the people doing it.

 It reproduces General Charles de Gaulle's address to the French people over BBC radio on the night of 18 June 1940, urging them to fight the Nazis.

 a fighter of the 6th section of ARAC,

 assassinated 18 September 1943